hosseinMsh/Pinghub/README.md

 ## 🛡️ License

-PingWatch is licensed under the **MIT License**.
+PingHub is licensed under the **MIT License**.
 Feel free to use, modify, and distribute it!

 ---

 ## 👏 Acknowledgements

-- **PingWatch** was inspired by the need for efficient network monitoring tools.
+- **PingHub** was inspired by the need for efficient network monitoring tools.
 - Contributions and ideas from the open-source community are always welcome!

 ---